lvce-editor/lvce-editor/packages/server/README.md

-# web
+# @lvce-editor/server

-The web process is a nodejs process that runs
+The server process is a nodejs process that

-- `web` runs a static file server that serves the html, css and javascript to the browser
+- runs a static file server that serves the html, css and javascript to the browser
-- `web` can accept WebSocket connections, it sends the WebSocket connection to `shared-process`
+- can accept WebSocket connections, it sends the WebSocket connection to `shared-process`
-- `web` spawns the `shared-process`
+- spawns the `shared-process`